-As of end March 2021, results from Deflectograph surveys (see notes) suggest that the majority of the network was considered to be in good condition and it is estimated that 76% of the motorway and 85% of trunk roads will not be in need of close monitoring for at least 20 years.
+As of end March 2022, results from Deflectograph surveys (see notes) suggest that the majority of the network was considered to be in good condition, and it is estimated that 77.2% of the motorway and 85.0% of trunk roads will not be in need of close monitoring for at least 20 years.

 This section deals with the condition of the road network, which is surveyed each year to ascertain its state of repair in terms of its structural condition.
-The survey showed that 6% of the motorway and 3% of the trunk road network is currently in need of close monitoring.
-The survey also showed that in the next 4 years, 3% of the motorway and 2.1% of trunk roads will be in need of close monitoring.
+The survey showed that 7.3% of the motorway and 2.5% of the trunk road network is currently in need of close monitoring.
+The survey also showed that in the next 4 years, 2.8% of the motorway and 2.1% of trunk roads will need close monitoring.

 Skidding resistance of motorways and A trunk roads

 Skidding resistance relates to wet or damp road surfaces.
-It reflects the condition of the road surface by measuring resistance between vehicles’ tyres and the road when accelerating, breaking or cornering.
+It reflects the condition of the road surface by measuring resistance between vehicles’ tyres and the road when accelerating, breaking, or cornering.
 Testing takes place on wet surfaces as road surfaces exhibit least friction and skid resistance when wet.
-100% of motorway surfaces and 95% of A Trunk road surfaces were surveyed in 2020-21.
+99.0% of motorway surfaces and 94.0% of A-Trunk Road surfaces were surveyed in 2021-22.

-The skidding resistance of the M4 is of a high standard, with no surveyed surface found below investigatory level in 2020-21.
-For the trunk road network, 9.5% of the surveyed surface was found to be at or below investigatory level in 2020-21, up from 8.3% in the previous year.
+The skidding resistance of the M4 is of a high standard, with no surveyed surface found below investigatory level in 2021-22.
+For the trunk road network, 8.7% of the surveyed surface was found to be at or below investigatory level in 2021-22, down from 9.5% in the previous year.

-Note: Based on results of SCRIM survey (see methodology section for more information).
+Note: Based on results of SCRIM survey (see quality information section for more information).
 'At or below investigatory level' does not mean the roads are unsafe; it indicates a need for further investigation to determine the need for maintenance of that section of road.

 The statistics are used both within and outside the Welsh Government to monitor trends road lengths and conditions and in Standard Spending Assessment (SSA) calculations, which are used to distribute funding to local authorities.